mosaji/download-box/README.md

 ```sh
 node server.js
 ```
-if you want to use development mode in the frontend
+if you want to use development mode in the frontend. (open new Tarminal)
 ```sh
 cd frontend/
 yarn dev
 ```
-if you want to use production mode
+if you want to use production mode. (open new Tarminal)
 ```sh
 cd frontend/
 yarn build